Panenco/node-course/content-module2.md

 import { Exclude, Expose } from 'class-transformer';
 import { IsEmail, IsString, Length } from 'class-validator';

-// For safety we'll exclude everything from being transormed by placing a @Exclude() decorator on the class declaration
+// For safety we'll exclude everything from being transformed by placing a @Exclude() decorator on the class declaration
 @Exclude()
 export class UserBody {
   // We can expose the properties we want included one by one